openqasm/openqasm/source/language/openpulse.rst

   frame driveframe = newframe(5e9, 0.0); // newframe(float[size] frequency, angle[size] phase)

-would construct a frame with frequency `f`  5 GHz and phase :math:`\theta` 0.0.
-When instantiated, the frame time starts at 0. ``frame``s can also be copied using the ``copyframe`` command
+would construct a frame with a frequency of 5 GHz and a phase of 0.0.
+When instantiated, the frame time starts at 0. ``frame``\s can also be copied using the ``copyframe`` command

 .. code-block:: javascript